darvil82/lanat-docs/Lanat/topics/Further-configuration-argument-type.md

 }
 ```

 In this example, the argument type will have an initial value of `1500`.

-Setting the initial value also sets the current
-value of the argument type.
+> When setting it by calling the super constructor overload, the current value will also be set to the initial value.
+> {style="note"}

 The initial value is used in cases such as when an argument should always return a value, but the user did not provide one.
 For instance, the `CounterArgumentType` always returns a value.
 If the user never used the argument, it will return the
 initial value, which is `0`.

 > The initial value can be retrieved at any time by calling the `getInitialValue` method.

+> The initial value is also used when resetting the state of the argument type.
+When the argument type is reset, the
+> current value will be set to the initial value.
+> {style="note"}

 </def>